KUNZIT/usdckiosk/README.md

 This project bridges the gap between blockchain payments and physical hardware using the Web Serial API.

-It detects USDC payments on Base Sepolia, triggers an Arduino Leonardo to dispense exactly 250ml of water, and mints a "Shadow Receipt" NFT to the merchant's vault for on-chain loyalty tracking and future user rewards.
+It detects USDC payments on Base Mainnet Network , triggers an Arduino Leonardo to dispense exactly 250ml of water, and mints a "Shadow Receipt" NFT to the merchant's vault for on-chain loyalty tracking and future user rewards.